Chapter reviewed and updated in December 2024.

 Identification of source

 Check for other cases in the community.
-Investigate potential food or water sources of infection only if there is a cluster of cases or an apparent epidemiological link.
+Investigate potential food or water sources of infection if there is a cluster of cases or an apparent epidemiological link.

 Disinfection